September 2022 Update

 75% of participants would like to see boulders included in the future where possible;

 81% of participants would like to see gaps in the trees along the Boulevard to act as unofficial pedestrian refuges in the median;

-19% would not
+19% would not.

-More info about the Crepe Myrtles
+More information about Crepe Myrtles

 The Crepe Myrtle species that was chosen by the community is a cross of two species of the Lagerstroemia genus.
 Lagerstoemia Indica x Lagerstoemia Faurei.
 This cross results in the Tuscarora Crepe Mytle.